 Xanax works by increasing the effects of a brain chemical called gamma-aminobutyric acid (GABA), which promotes calmness and produces a relaxed feeling.
 The drug decreases the level of excitement in the brain to treat anxiety and panic disorders.

 People may notice that Xanax affects the mind.
-It can cause a temporary loss of memory, feelings of hostility and irritability, and disturbing or vivid dreams.
+It

 If someone takes too much Xanax, they may experience: